Wilhelm-Lee/XSTUDY/README.md

 # xstudy
 X version of Study written in C.

 X11 supported.
-This project has great delay on me processing it. |:P
+This project has considerable delay by me when processing it. |:P